11BelowStudio/HECC-IT/Technical Documentation/Designing HECC-IT.md

 The main thing of note here would be the Model-View-Controller (MVC) architecture for OH-HECC.
 This was partially based on the architecture I used for my CE218 coursework (which I had since adapted for use in some other games I made for some game jams over the summer break).
-I chose to base it on that because I knew that the architecture worked, I had experience with using it, and it would mean that I could focus more on implementing the specific parts I would need to implement for this particular use case.
-However, the final product's architecture didn't entirely resemble this, due to a few significant changes in methodology (and several things not working as well as first intended).
+I chose to base it on that because I knew that the architecture worked, I knew what I was doing with it, and it would mean that I could focus more on implementing the specific parts I would need to implement for this particular use case.
+However, the final product's architecture did not entirely resemble this, due to a few significant changes in methodology (and several things not working as well as first intended).

 The first notable difference was in how the data for the game itself would be stored within OH-HECC.